machar94/cpp_concepts/src/templates/README.md

 sum(T* b, T* e, Tacc)
 ```

-When we run the below code:
+When we run the code:
 * Call 1 will fail twice on option T* because it is not a pointer and on option
   int* because the compiler won't convert an interator to an int*
 * Call 2 will fail once on the template expecting type `Iter` as specified
   previously but will succeed on sum calls two and three.
-Note the output of running the code actually shows the int* implementation was called because the compiler was able to (and prefers) matching with a non templated overloaded function over a templated option.
+Note the output of running the code actually shows the int* implementation was called because the compiler was able to (and prefers) matching with a non templated function over a templated option.
-* Call 3 will fail twice, but succeeds on the T* option of sum since it the
+* Call 3 will fail twice, but succeeds on the T* option of sum since the
   compiler can substite T for double and then match the call exactly.